WICG/observable/README.md

 proposal was made back at the original TC39 repository, which involved some API simplifications and added support for the synchronous "firehose" problem.

-This repository is an attempt to again breath life into the Observable proposal with the hope of shipping a version of it to the Web Platform.
+This repository is an attempt to again breathe life into the Observable proposal with the hope of shipping a version of it to the Web Platform.

 ### Userland libraries